The Word of the Lord to Hosea

 [v.4c] - "spoke with us" - Though God actually spoke to Jacob, or rather Israel, the message was not only delivered to Israel (the man) alone, but also to the descendants of Israel, that is, all Israelites—which then implies to the universal Church of God.

 [v.4d] - Text in square brackets added for implied meaning.
-This was added to clarify any possible confusion with the obscure pronouns originally used.
-Originally, the same pronoun (e.g., he, him) was used to refer to two different persons.
+This was added to clarify any possible confusion with the obscure pronouns used in the WBS and KJV, where the same pronoun (e.g., he, him) is used to refer to two different persons.

 [v.6] - This verse is a call to repentance.
 Furthermore, it is a call to sound living by the observance of God's holy law.
 The overall message in this verse is this: "Repent of your sins and turn to God, waiting on, hoping in, trusting in Him as your Lord and Savior, and live a life according to His holy law."
 This verse gives an intimation of the Ten Commandments.
 There is an exhortation to keep mercy and judgment, that is, observe the second tablet, the fifth through the tenth commandment.
 In other words, "love your neighbor as yourself" (Leviticus 19:18).
 Then there is a charge to wait on God, that is, observe the first tablet, the first four commandments.
 In other words, "love the LORD your God with all your heart, with all your soul, and with all your might" (Deuteronomy 6:5).
 Christ used a very similar message to answer the lawyer as to which was the greatest commandment in the law.
 "Jesus said to him, '"You shall love the Lord your God with all your heart, with all your soul, and with all your mind."
 This is the first and great commandment.
 And the second is like it: "You shall love your neighbor as yourself."
 All the law and the prophets hang on these two commandments'" (Matthew 22:37-40; see also Mark 12:29-31 and Luke 10:26-28).
 John Calvin offers some very good comments to further explain the message behind this verse.
 He said, "We [in this verse] see that repentance is nothing else but a reformation of the whole life according to the law of God.
 For God has explained his will in his law; and as much as we depart or deviate from it, so much we depart from the Lord.
 But when we turn to God, the true proof is, when we amend our life according to his law, and begin with worshiping him spiritually, the main part of which worship is faith, from which proceeds prayer; and when, in addition to this, we act kindly and justly towards our neighbors, and abstain from all injuries, frauds, robberies, and all kinds of wickedness.
 This is the true evidence of repentance."